9 Quick Tips to Increase Affiliate Income on Your Blog

-So you’ve got a blog and you’re doing affiliate marketing – with either no success, little success or great success (high five!) – but hey, you’re always looking for ways to make more.
-Below are 9 things I’ve done over the years – with success – to earn more revenue from my blogs.
+So you've got a blog, and you're doing affiliate marketing – with either no success, little success or great success (high five!) – but hey, you're always looking for ways to make more.
+Below are nine things I've done over the years – with success – to earn more revenue from my blogs.

 #9 – Stop relying solely on the sidebar

 This mistake is typically the most common “symptom” I see in under-monetized blogs.
 There are those lovely 125×125 ads in the sidebar, or maybe you went bold with a 300×250.
 But, the sales didn't start pouring in.